jcaillon/valet/extras/valet-commands.md

   Do nothing.

+- `extensions create`

+  Create a new Valet extension.

+- `extensions init`

+  Initialize/setup the current directory as a Valet extension.

+- `extensions install`

+  Download and install an extension in the user extensions directory using GIT.

+- `extensions list`

+  List all Valet extensions.

-- `find-aws-secret`
+- `extensions update`

-  Find a secret from AWS Secrets Manager.
+  Update Valet extensions.

-- `find-k8s-issues`
+- `fix-videos-name`

-  Find issues in the k8s cluster and report them.
+  Rename videos files in a directory.

 - `generate`

   Generate the yaml from the given kustomize directory.

-- `generate-manifests`
+- `gitops-generate-manifests`

   Generate the k8s manifests as seen by ArgoCD for a GitOps repository.

+- `gitops-test-repository`

+  Test the validity of the gitops repository.

 - `help`

   Show the help of this program or of a specific command.

+- `hibernator`

+  Allows to either hibernate or awake a given tenant.

+- `k8s-argocd`

+  Interact with ArgoCD.

+- `k8s-bootstrap`

+  Bootstrap a k8s cluster by applying Kustomize configuration step by step.

+- `k8s-delete-bad-pdbs`

+  Remove problematic PodDisruptionBudgets that would prevent nodes from being drained.

+- `k8s-delete-resources`

+  Delete k8s resources.

+- `k8s-find-issues`

+  Find issues in the k8s cluster and report them.

+- `k8s-switch`

+  Allows to switch on/off k8s resources.

+- `k8s-uninstall-deployment-charts`

+  Uninstall helm charts for the given deployments.

+- `k8s-wait-for-pods`

+  Wait for the k8s pods/jobs to be ready/complete.

+- `k8s-wait-for-resources`

+  Wait for k8s resources to be created.

 - `mustache-generator`

   (Kustomize plugin) Generate k8s resource list from a combination of mustaches templates and scopes.

-- `reset-argo-cd`
+- `notify-team`

-  Deletes all the ArgoCD resources from a cluster.
+  Sends a notification to the team.

 - `self add-command`